-The protection of civilians was then re-described or expanded in the Additional Protocol of the Geneva Conventions, better known as the Additional Protocol of 1977.
-The 1977 Additional Protocol stipulated that to ensure the honor and protection of civilians and civilian objects, the parties involved in the conflict must distinguish between civilians and combatants and between civilian objects and military objects so that military operations are directed only at military targets.
-But in reality, Israeli military action against the Palestinians cannot distinguish between civilian objects and military objects.
+The protection of civilians was the a re-described or expanded in the Additional Protocol of the Geneva Conventions, better known as the Additional Protocol of 1977.
+The 1977 A 6 itional Protocol stipulated that to ensure the honor and protection of civilians and civilia objects, the parties involved in the conflict must distinguish between civilians and combatants and between civilian objects and military objects so that military operations are directed only at military targets.
+But in reality, Israeli military a 2 on against the Palestinians cannot distinguish between civilian objects and military objects.
 At the same time, the Hamas side also carries out the same attacks as Israeli forces do.